-- 1. Provide big-picture oversight of health equity and population health efforts in Los Angeles County and identify new opportunities to advance community well-being, while bearing in mind the interconnection of many issues that influence health. - 2.
-Develop a yearly work plan that may include, but is not limited to: commentary for pending issues before the Board of Supervisors, Health Agency, and DPH through letters and other forums; partner with Board of Supervisors' offices to draft motions for consideration by the Board; hold briefings for the Board of Supervisors on public health priorities; and organize community meetings among key stakeholders to get input on critical issues. - 3.
-Advise the Health Agency's Center for Health Equity (CHE) on health equity priorities and the Task Force's vision for the future direction of the CHE. - 4.
-Prioritize CHIP strategies, provide input into CHIP implementation plans, evaluate progress made implementing the CHIP, revise the CHIP as needed, including the addition or deletion of strategies, and provide guidance on the development of new CHAs and CHIPs. - 5.
-Create strategic partnerships between the CHIP and other key plans and initiatives in Los Angeles County with similar goals, such as nonprofit hospitals' health improvement planning efforts, and the Department of Mental Health's Health Neighborhoods initiative, which aims to improve coordination of services for behavioral and personal health and address social determinants of health, such as poor housing and poverty. - 6.
-Ensure the process to develop and implement the CHA and CHIP continues as a strong partnership with community stakeholders. - 7.
+1. Provide big-picture oversight of health equity and population health efforts in Los Angeles County and identify new opportunities to advance community well-being, while bearing in mind the interconnection of many issues that influence health.

+- 2. Develop a yearly work plan that may include but is not limited to: commentary for pending issues before the Board of Supervisors, and DPH through letters and other forums; partner with Board of Supervisors' offices to draft motions for consideration by the Board; hold briefings for the Board of Supervisors on public health priorities; and organize community meetings among key stakeholders to get input on critical issues. - 3.
+Advise the Center for Health Equity (CHE) on health equity priorities and the Task Force's vision for the future direction of the CHE. - 4.
+Prioritize CHEIP strategies, provide input into CHEIP implementation plans, evaluate progress made implementing the CHEIP, revise the CHEIP as needed, including the addition or deletion of strategies, and provide guidance on the development of new CHAs and CHEIPs. - 5.
+Advise on strategic partnerships between the CHEIP and other key plans and initiatives in Los Angeles County with similar goals. - 6.
+Ensure the process to develop and implement the CHA and CHEIP continues as a strong partnership with community stakeholders. - 7.
 Abide by the Task Force's Principles of Equity.